albumentations-team/albumentations.ai/mkdocs/src/docs/faq.md

 - Probability of `Resize` being applied given `Compose` is applied: 1.0
 - Effective probability of `Resize` being applied: 0.9 * 1.0 = 0.9 (or 90%)

-This means that the effective probability of Resize being applied is the product of the probabilities of Compose and Resize, which is `0.9 * 1.0 = 0.9` or 90%.
+This means that the effective probability of `Resize` being applied is the product of the probabilities of `Compose` and `Resize`, which is `0.9 * 1.0 = 0.9` or 90%.
+This principle applies to other transformations as well, where the overall probability is the product of the individual probabilities within the transformation pipeline.

 Here’s another example: